romandres/graph-ps-http-version-issue-example/README.md

 Inner exception message:

 ```
-WARNING: Only HTTP/1.0 and HTTP/1.1 version requests are currently supported.
+Only HTTP/1.0 and HTTP/1.1 version requests are currently supported.
 Parameter name: value
 ```